Infatuation: Types

-In transference
+Transference

 In psychoanalysis, a sign that the method is taking hold is "the initial infatuation to be observed at the beginning of treatment", the beginning of transference.
 The patient, in Freud's words, "develops a special interest in the person of the doctor ... never tires in his home of praising the doctor and of extolling ever new qualities in him".

-What occurs, "it is usually maintained ... is a sort of false love, a shadow of love", replicating in its course the infatuations of "what is called true love".
+What occurs, "it is usually maintained ... is a sort of false love, a shadow of love".
 However, psychoanalyst Janet Malcolm claims that it is wrong to convince the patient "that their love is an illusion ... that it's not you she loves.
 Freud was off base when he wrote that.
 It is you.
-Who else could it be?"—thereby taking "the question of what is called true love ... further than it had ever been taken".

-Conversely, in countertransference, the therapist may become infatuated with his/her client: "very good-looking ... she was the most gratifying of patients.
-She made literary allusions and understood the ones he made ...
-He was dazzled by her, a little in love with her.
-After two years, the analysis ground down to a horrible halt".
+Who else could it be?"

-Intellectual infatuations
+Intellectual infatuation

-Infatuations need not only involve people, but can extend to objects, activities, and ideas.
-"Men are always falling in love with other men ... with their war heroes and sport heroes": with institutions, discourses and role models.
-Thus for example Jung's initial unconditional devotion' to Freud's theories and his 'no less unconditional veneration' of Freud's person' was seen at the time by both men as a 'quasi-religious infatuation' to ... a cult object"; while Freud in turn was "very attracted by Jung's personality", perhaps "saw in Jung an idealized version of himself": a mutual admiration society—"intellectually infatuated with one another".
+For example Jung's initial unconditional devotion' to Freud's theories and his 'no less unconditional veneration' of Freud's person" was seen at the time by both men as a "quasi-religious infatuation"; while Freud in turn was "very attracted by Jung's personality", perhaps "saw in Jung an idealized version of himself": they were "intellectually infatuated with one another".

+Collective infatuation

-But there are also collective infatuations: "we are all prone to being drawn into social phantasy systems".
+But there are also collective infatuations.
 Thus, for instance, "the recent intellectual infatuation with structuralism and post-structuralism" arguably lasted at least until "September 11 ended intellectual infatuation with postmodernism" as a whole.

-Economic bubbles thrive on collective infatuations of a different kind: "all boom-bust processes contain an element of misunderstanding or misconception", whether it is the "infatuation with ... becoming the latest dot.com billionaire", or the one that followed with subprime mortgages, once "Greenspan had replaced the tech bubble with a housing bubble".
-As markets "swung virtually overnight from euphoria to fear" during the 2008 financial crisis, even the most hardened market fundamentalist had to concede that such "periodic surges of euphoria and fear are manifestations of deep-seated aspects of human nature"—whether these are enacted in home-room infatuations or upon the global stage.